onedr0p/cluster-template/README.md

 - Configure DNS on your nodes to use an upstream provider (e.g. `1.1.1.1`, `9.9.9.9`), or your router's IP if you have DNS configured there and it's not pointing to a local Ad-blocker DNS.
 Ad-blockers should only be used on devices with a web browser.

 - Remove any search domains from your hosts `/etc/resolv.conf`.
 Search domains have an issue with alpine based containers and DNS might not resolve in them.
+This is usually done by setting static IP on the nodes **NOT** using DHCP.

 - Disable swap